linuxlawson/bashin/README.md

 # bashpass

+bashin -
-Password prompt to access terminal - (just for looks, doesn't actually prevent anything).
+Password prompt to enter terminal - (just for looks, doesn't actually prevent anything).

 to be placed in .bashrc file